-Connecting the matrix:
+Connecting the strip:

 - Turn off the power before continuing.

-- Connect the data (DI) wire via a 470Ω with the signal pin of the microcontroller (a level converter may be needed with 3.3V microcontrollers), or the data out (DO) wire from another matrix.
+- Connect the data (DI) wire via a 470Ω with the signal pin of the microcontroller (a level converter may be needed with 3.3V microcontrollers), or the data out (DO) wire from another strip.

 - The power supply can now be turned on.